reviewboard/rb-extension-pack/rbstopwatch/README.md

     easy_install rbstopwatch

-Once done, log in to Review Board's administrator interface and select "Extensions" at the top of the page.
+Once done, log in to Review Board's administration interface and select "Extensions" at the top of the page.
 If you don't see the "Review Stopwatch" extension, click "Scan for installed extensions".
 Click "Enable" on the extension, and everything should be set up.